fs/fs-tool/README.md

 ### `fs h` (`fs guide`)

 Open corresponding guides' section in browser.
-If section is not found then searches through the guides.
+If section is not found then search through the guides.

 ```bash